WORK IN PROGRESS

 Morrowind animations are all in a single file and that's very inconvenient to work with.
 To separate and combine KF files only, see AnimKit.

-For Blender 2.49, to separate and combine animations from different files, use File>Append or Link>(click .blend file)>Action>(DefaultAction or name of the action containing animations), then use the Action Editor to browse for the new appended action.
+For Blender 2.49, to separate and combine animations from different files, use File>Append or Link>(click .blend file)>Action>(DefaultAction or name of the action containing animations), then use the Action Editor to browse for the new appended action for all bones; for the root node do the same with File>Append or Link>(click .blend file)>Ipo>(Ipo or name of the curve containing the root animation) then use the Ipo editor with Object mode.
 To copy or paste from one action to another, first select the bones in pose mode or channels in the editor: picture.

 Applying animations from a KF file to a skeleton: